certeu/morio/docs/docs/guides/design/readme.md

 ### Rqlite as database

-Morio need a database to store user accounts and other data.
-Ideally we want something simple like [SQLite](https://www.sqlite.org/), but as we support [clustered deployments](/docs/guides/deploy/#clustered-deployment) we need a database that itsels can be clustered too.
+Morio needs a database to store user accounts and other data.
+Ideally we want something simple like [SQLite](https://www.sqlite.org/), but as we support [clustered deployments](/docs/guides/deploy/#clustered-deployment) we need a database that itself can be clustered too.

 Setting up and maintaining a database cluster is typically non-trivial and seems hard to rhyme with our [low maintenance](#low-maintenance) goal.
 What we